Stephen Fry: 2009–2014: Return to theatre and documentaries

 In 2012, he appeared as a guest panellist in the BBC Radio 4 comedy panel show Wordaholics.
 In September 2012, he guest-starred as himself in the audio comedy drama We Are The BBC, produced by the Wireless Theatre Company, written by Susan Casanove.
-At the 2012 Pride of Britain Awards shown on ITV on 30 October, Fry, along with Michael Caine, Elton John, Richard Branson and Simon Cowell, recited Rudyard Kipling's poem "If—" in tribute to the 2012 British Olympic and Paralympic athletes.
+At the 2012 Pride of Britain Awards shown on ITV on 30 October, Fry, along with Michael Caine, Elton John, Richard Branson, and Simon Cowell, recited Rudyard Kipling's poem "If—" in tribute to the 2012 British Olympic and Paralympic athletes.
 In November 2012, Fry hosted a gadgets show called Gadget Man, exploring the usefulness of various gadgets in different daily situations to improve the livelihoods of everyone.

 In October 2013, Fry presented Stephen Fry: Out There, a two-part documentary in which he explores attitudes to homosexuality and the lives of gay people in different parts of the globe.
 On Christmas Day 2013, Fry featured with adventurer Bear Grylls in an episode of Channel 4's Bear's Wild Weekends.
-Over the course of two days, in the Italian Dolomites, Fry travelled on the skids of a helicopter, climbed down a raging 500-foot waterfall, slept in a First World War trench and abseiled down a towering cliff face.
+Over the course of two days, in the Italian Dolomites, Fry travelled on the skids of a helicopter, climbed down a raging 500-foot waterfall, slept in a First World War trench, and abseiled down a towering cliff face.
 In June 2015, Fry was the guest on BBC Radio 4's Desert Island Discs.
-His favourite piece was the String Quartet No. 14 by Beethoven.
-His book choice was Four Quartets by T. S. Eliot and his luxury item was "canvasses, easels, brushes, an instruction manual".
+His favourite piece was Beethoven's String Quartet No. 14.
+His book choice was T. S. Eliot's Four Quartets, and his luxury item was "canvases, easels, brushes, an instruction manual".
+In 2013, he hosted an Intelligence Squared debate "Verdi vs. Wagner" at Royal Opera House for the composers' bicentenary.

 Fry narrated the first two seasons of the English-language version of the Spanish children's animated series Pocoyo.
 In 2014, he began starring alongside Kiefer Sutherland and William Devane in 24: Live Another Day as British Prime Minister Alastair Davies.
 In July 2014, Fry appeared on stage with Monty Python on the opening night of their live show Monty Python Live (Mostly).
 Fry was the special guest in their "Blackmail" sketch.